Project Description

 Discogenic low back pain (a ‘slipped’ disc)

-A common presentation with low back pain is a bulge or even sometimes a herniation of one of the intervertebral discs in the spine.
+A common presentation with low back pain is a bulge or herniation of one of the intervertebral discs in the spine.
 Your intervertebral discs are relatively soft structures between the bones of your spine (bones = vertebrae).
 The discs can become damaged either as a result of age-related wear and tear or they can become damaged due to a one-off incident or trauma.
 If the disc bulges come into contact or compresses a nerve, this can cause severe pain which will often radiate into the buttock and down the leg, even as far as the foot.
 Discogenic low back pain is often associated with neurological disturbances.
 This can include pins and needles or numbness felt anywhere down the leg (including the foot), weakness in the muscles (again this can occur anywhere down the leg, as far as the foot), and absence of reflexes.
 Your physiotherapist will check for these neurological deficits as part of your standard assessment, particularly if disc involvement is suspected.

 Postural back pain